cgm616/momi/content/sections/_index.md

 **There is no right or wrong way to explore the topics.** Feel free to skim a bunch or sit down with one for a longer read.
 When you move to a new page, your audio will continue to play without interruption.

-If you need a reason to stay, consider the following testimonial:
+If you need a reason to stay, consider the following testimonial (and try clicking the timestamp to hear Ellen say the quote):

 {% quote(name="Ellen", millis=6505200, anchor=6505470) %}
     What a cool thing, Coley!